Service Line Coverage: Protect Your Water & Sewer Lines

 Who is most at risk for service line damage?

-Homeowners in older homes (built before 1980) are at the highest risk due to aging pipe materials like clay, cast iron, and galvanized steel.
+Homeowners in older homes (built before 1980) are at the highest risk due to aging pipe materials like clay, cast iron, Orangeburg, and galvanized steel.
 Properties with mature trees nearby face elevated risk from root intrusion, and homes in freeze-thaw climates face annual stress from frost heave and freezing pipes.
 If your home has any of these risk factors, the case for adding service line coverage is especially strong.
-Homeowners concerned about broader structural risks may also want to review home insurance and foundation coverage, since ground movement can affect both foundations and buried service lines.
+Homeowners concerned about broader structural risks may also want to review foundation coverage, since ground movement can affect both foundations and buried service lines.

 Compare Home Insurance Plans in Ohio